Yang Guoqiang

 Yang Guoqiang (杨国强 (Yáng Guóqiáng, Yeung Kwok Keung); born October 9, 1954, in Shunde, Guangdong), is a Chinese entrepreneur, the founder and special advisor of Country Garden Group, one of the largest private real estate developers in Guangdong Province, Mainland China.
 Yang resigned as chairman and executive director of Country Garden on March 1, 2023.

-The Country Garden Group was listed in the Hong Kong Stock Exchange in April 2007.
+The Country Garden Group listed on the Hong Kong Stock Exchange in April 2007.